 Reid says no. Because of the structure of the pan, you'll want to stick with cakes that entail the "creaming" or "paste" method.
 These tend to hold their shape, which will in turn help reveal the pattern of the pan and make for an easier release from the pan.
 Avoid foam, chiffon and any kind of genoise.
 She also recommends avoiding anything with big pieces of fruit, nuts or other large additions, which "can come out looking kind of haggard and pitted."

 Add Some Flair

 These pans automatically create beautiful cakes, but if you're looking to add some additional flair, Dalquist recommends a dusting of powdered sugar or cocoa on the cooled cake.
 A simple glaze or ganache is also a delicious addition.
 And if you're up for it, Dalquist says, consider using mini Bundt pans.
 (Buy one: Nordic Ware Mini Bundt Cake Pan for $40 at Williams Sonoma.)
 The mini pans can be a fun and customizable way to get everyone involved.
 Kids and adults will love choosing their own toppings or mixing and matching fillings!
 Another idea, says McManus, is to put a filling in the cake that you'll see when it's sliced.
 Prepare your cake recipe, but only pour in half the batter, add your filling, then add the remaining batter to the top and bake!
-Try it in our Cranberry Bundt Cake and Apple-Cinnamon Cake pictured above.
+Try it in our Apple-Cinnamon Cake pictured above.